top of page

 Golden hour over Chicago's iconic skyline: The Art of Colour Grading

-Mastering the craft of colour grading in DaVinci Resolve is a journey that begins with learning how to colour grade LOG footage effectively.
-Establishing the right approach and workflow is crucial, and it's what we'll be exploring in our comprehensive guide, 'How to Colour Grade Canon C-LOG footage in DaVinci Resolve.
+Mastering the craft of colour grading in DaVinci Resolve is a journey that begins with learning how to effectively grade LOG footage.
+Establishing the right approach and workflow is crucial, and that's what we'll be exploring in our comprehensive guide, 'How to Colour Grade Canon C-LOG Footage in DaVinci Resolve.'Here at Shootlab, we thought we would share some of our experiences in colour grading Canon footage using DaVinci Resolve through a series of step-by-step blog posts, starting with this one.
+We hope you find this blog useful!

-Step 1 - Adjusting Timeline settings in DaVinci Resolve
+Step 1 - Adjusting Timeline Settings in DaVinci Resolve

 After setting up a project file, importing your camera footage and creating a timeline you need to adjust 'colour management' in the timeline settings, so that you are working in the correct colour space.
 Below is an image showing the settings you need to apply to your project timeline.
 There are lots of different ways of approaching colour correction but we are just showing the way we like to work as colour grading professionals.